 “These products pose a serious threat to public health, especially to young people, and it is our responsibility to do whatever we can to combat the recent rash of overdoses,” Governor Hassan stated in a release.

-While they are specifically looking for Bubble Gum flavored Smacked, other brands of synthetic marijauana are still considered dangerous.
+While they are specifically looking for Bubble Gum flavored Smacked, other brands of synthetic marijuana are still considered dangerous.
 In all, these substances are generally referred to as Spice.
 There have been many documented problems with these chemical compounds throughout the country in recent years.

 According to the National Institute on Drug Abuse (NIDA), spice users may experience symptoms such as rapid heart rate, vomiting, agitation, confusion, and hallucinations.
 The compounds can also raise blood pressure and cause reduced blood supply to the heart and even cause heart attacks.
 Regular users may experience withdrawal and addiction symptoms.

 We have seen multiple people over the years seek treatment help for synthetic marijuana abuse and addiction.
-Unfortunately the use of these drugs continues to climb around the country, especially among adolescent populations.
+Unfortunately, the use of these drugs continues to climb around the country, especially among adolescent populations.